|

 compassion is what The Big

-Chill advertises—pitching “I’m
+Chill advertises—pitching “If you’re

-okay and you’re okay.”
+okay, I’m okay.”
 The script’s so pregnant with “love”

 it’s a pop psalmody of shvoogie-boogie anthems such as “I